thelfer/tfel/docs/web/hyperelasticity.md

-% How to implement an hyperelastic behaviour in MFront
+% How to implement a hyperelastic behaviour in MFront
 % Thomas Helfer
 % 15/12/2016